Andrews-Projects/Security-Operations-Center/README.md

 ## Introduction

-This project aims to implement various aspects of a security operations center,tools used & methodologies using various open source technologies.
+This project aims to implement various aspects of a security operations center,tools used & methodologies using various open source technologies.This is simply my form of project based learning.

-### Features will include:
+### Implementations will include:

 1. Intrusion prevention & detection with Snort.
 2. Vulnerability Scanner (OpenVAS).